What Is Sternberg's Triangular Theory Of Love?

 When all sides combine and form a triangle, this is consummate love.
 A relationship that has a strong, intimate connection, fiery emotions from both parties, and a commitment to make it work is said to be the best form of love possible.

-Marriage with all three traits will still have an amazing sex life far into the marriage, will be able to resolve any conflict, will plan everything together, and the intimate connection will still be strong.
+Marriage with all three traits will still have an amazing sex life far into the marriage, will be able to resolve conflict more easily, will plan everything together, and the intimate connection will still be strong.

 Is He Correct?

-With all these theories of psychology, they are easily up to scrutiny, and Sternberg's theory is no different.
+With all these theories of psychology, they are easily scrutinized, and Sternberg's theory is no different.
 The triangular theory can explain many aspects of love, but it is simplistic.
 Everyone has their definition, and Sternberg's theory tested younger couples rather than older ones.
 As such, it's not the perfect, monolithic way to describe love, but it is a good way of measuring it.

 Other Theories Of Love